krish-k1301/data-analysis-agent13/README.md

 A LangGraph-based audit analysis engine.
 It ingests a raw transactions file (CSV or XLSX), cleans it, fits it to a schema, and runs it through 15 audit rules plus a set of statistical checks.
 Findings get an LLM-generated audit-perspective explanation on top of the deterministic rule output, and the cleaned data can be queried directly with SQL (or with plain English, translated to SQL by an LLM).

-See [INTERNSHIP_REPORT.md](./INTERNSHIP_REPORT.md) for the full writeup: design decisions, the pipeline's parallel-branch fix, the local-vs-hosted LLM split, and the bugs that shaped it along the way.

 ## Key features

 - Data ingestion and cleaning: ingests CSV and XLSX files, cleans them (whitespace, dates, nulls, dedup, with a change log), and infers column roles (vendor, amount, date, invoice number).